Parson Russell Terrier

 Primary Lens Luxation (PLL) is a condition that can cause the lens of the eye to become loose and eventually displace.
 The disorder is caused by degeneration of the fibers that hold the lens in place.

-Amelogenesis imperfecta, also known as enamel hypoplasia, is a disorder where the hard enamel covering of the teeth is thin, roughened and discolored.
+Amelogenesis imperfecta (AI), also known as enamel hypoplasia, is a disorder where the hard enamel covering of the teeth is thin, roughened and discolored.

 Juvenile encephalopathy is a brain disorder causing epileptic seizures and progressive brain damage.